 By Aodhan O'Faolain and Ray Managh

-The Supreme Court has commended hearing an appeal against the High Court's dismissal of a challenge to the €1.1m government spend of public monies on an allegedly one-sided information campaign about the Children's Referendum.
+The President of the High Court will rule later tomorrow on a challenge to the spending by the government of some €1.1m public monies on an allegedly one-sided information campaign about the forthcoming Children's Referendum.

-In proceedings against the Minister for Children and Youth Affairs, the Government, Ireland and the Attorney General, Mr McCrystal seeks a declaration the respondents were not entitled to use public money on a website, booklet and an advertising campaign concerning the referendum.
-He also seeks an injunction requiring the State to remedy the situation.
+In his action against the Minister for Children and Youth Affairs, the Government, Ireland and the Attorney General Mr McCrystal is seeking a declaration the respondents are not entitled to use public money on a website, booklet and an advertising campaign concerning the referendum on the Thirty-First Amendment of the Constitution (Children) Bill 2012.